Disability Allowance

 Failure to notify the Department before taking up employment/self-employment could result in a suspension/withdrawal of your payment and an assessment of over-payment against you.

-Rent Supplement
+Housing - HAP / Rent Supplement

 Ability / Capacity / Qualification

-If you are in receipt of Disability Allowance (DA) payment you are allowed to participate in approved work, self-employment, voluntary work and education / training.
+If you are in receipt of Disability Allowance (DA) payment you are allowed to participate in work, self-employment, voluntary work and education / training.

-While there is no limit on the number of hours you may engage in such, you must be mindful of how the nature, extent, duration of the engagement or number of hours that you engage in work / self-employment / voluntary work / education or training may be considered as a determinate factor in deciding if your disability continues to substantially restrict you in undertaking work that would otherwise be suitable for a person of your age, experience and qualifications and your underlying qualification for a Disability Allowance payment.
+The nature, extent, duration of the engagement or number of hours that you engage in work / self-employment / voluntary work / education or training may be considered in deciding if your disability continues to 'Substantially Restrict' you from taking up /undertaking work, education or training, that would otherwise be suitable for a person of your age, experience and qualifications.

 Returning to Employment